cloudfoundry/summit-training-classes/operator/site/content/labs/bosh-ha.md

 ### Process Monitoring with Monit and VM resurrection

-While still ssh-ed into a VM, try the following:
+While still SSHed into a VM, try the following:

 ```sh
 sudo /var/vcap/bosh/bin/monit summary